-Stratified Miettinen and Nurminen's method [56] will be used for comparison of the objective response rates between the treatment arms.
+Stratified Miettinen and Nurminen's method [51] will be used for comparison of the objective response rates between the treatment arms.
 The difference in ORR and its 95% confidence interval from the stratified Miettinen and Nurminen's method with strata weighting by sample size will be reported.
-The stratification factors used for randomization will be applied to the analysis.
+The stratification factors used for randomization (See Section 5.4) will be applied to the analysis if applicable.